manuGil/online-core/docs/source/data-quality.rst

 Data Acquisition Errors
 -----------------------

 A common source of errors occurs during the spatial acquisition phase.
-Errors originating in this phase `propagate <Error propagation>`_ if not corrected immediately.
+Errors originating in this phase |ltb| `propagate <Error propagation>`_ if not corrected immediately.

 .. important::
    **Resources.**